lotharen17/Logs-API-to-ClickHouse-connector/README.md

      ORDER BY (watchID, counterUserIDHash, counterID)
      ```
     *(Omit `counterID` if using only one counter.)*

+   - This script can also write log of execution of the script itself to Log table in ClickHouse.
+To do that - set name of log table as a value of `logTable` parameter in [`ch_credentials.json`](#ch_credentialsjson).
+Log table should be created like this:

+    ```sql
+    CREATE OR REPLACE TABLE db_name.log_table_name
+    (
+        datetime 			DateTime NOT NULL,
+        response 			INT NOT NULL,
+        endpoint			String NOT NULL,
+        description			String
+    ) ENGINE = ReplacingMergeTree()
+    PARTITION BY toYYYYMM(datetime)
+    ORDER BY (datetime, response, endpoint);
+    ```
 6. **`Python 3.10+`** and the corresponding `pip3`.
 7. Dependencies will be downloaded from requirements.txt file with pip:
     ```bash